-Alternative Invoice Contact Information

-Is the person receiving invoices the same as the person completing the form?

-Yes No

-Facility Information

-Facility location

-Street address OGPS coordinates

-Is this a change in data to a previously submitted queue position or facility i name?

-Yes No

-Is this queue request claiming rights from a previous facility?

-Yes No

-Planned in-service date

-Point of Interconnection

-POI state POI county

-Select a state Select a county

-Connection type

-Direct connection / Existing substation Single line tap / New substati on Other connection type

-Single Line Tap /New Substation

-Substation A Distance from POI to Substation A POI h of Line - Substation B

-Substation A (from) Substation B (to)

-Distance from POI to Substation A Miles Distance from POI to Substation B

-Line voltage Total length of line

-kV Miles
+Alternative Invoice Contact Information Is the person receiving invoices the same as the person completing the form?
+Yes No Facility Information Facility location Street address OPS coordinates Is this a change in data to a previously submitted queue position or facility name?
+Yes No Is this queue request claiming rights from a previous facility?
+Yes No Planned in-service date Point of Interconnection POI state POI county Select a state Select a county Connection type Direct connection / Existing substation Single line tap / New substation Other connection type Single Line Tap/New Substation Substation B Substation A Total Length of Line Substation A (from) Substation B (to) Distance from POI to Substation A Distance from POI to Substation B Miles Miles Line voltage Total length of line kV Miles